GentillePlume/comingsoon-template-full/README.md

 - [ ] Performances optimization for the social network bar over effect
 - [ ] Responsive design for all screen sizes
 - [ ] Add a volume controller (muted by default)
-- [ ] Progress bar
+- [ ] Add a progress bar
-- [ ] Email form for newsletter subscribe
+- [ ] Add an email form for newsletter subscribe
-- [ ] Firefox animations issue
-- [ ] Simple file editor to customize page without touch the code
+- [ ] Add a simple file editor to customize page without touch the code